fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 #### feature unsupported

-Some plugins do not work on multi process workers.
+Some plugins do not work on multi-process workers.
 For example, `tail` input does not work because `in_tail` cannot be implemented with multi process.